Internship

 hq 230.png

 Internships play a crucial role in the professional development of individuals, serving as a bridge between academia and the corporate world.
 They offer valuable opportunities for students and recent graduates to enter the workforce.
-Moreover, those seeking to transition into a new career can also leverage internships to kickstart their journey in a different field.
+Moreover, those seeking to transition into a new career can leverage internships to kickstart their journey in a different field.
 The significance of internships becomes evident through the 2023 NACE Internship & Co-Op Report -

 • Interns are more likely to be offered a full-time job after their internship than those who do not have internship experience.